 While working on your computer, like watching a semifinal live, playing a video game, your desktop suddenly turns into a blue screen and it says Stop: 0x00000124.
 You must get mad and nervous.
 Sometimes after a simple restart, your computer works again, but you may find this same blue screen comes back soon.

 Don’t worry.
-You are able to solve this blue screen error by yourself with the following tutorial.
+You’re able to solve this blue screen error by yourself with the following tutorial.

-This blue screen problem is usually a hardware issue, and often caused by a corrupted or incompatible driver on your computer.
+This blue screen problem is usually a hardware issue and is often caused by a corrupted or incompatible driver on your computer.
 It could happen on Windows 7 and also Windows 10.
 You’ll learn two easy and helpful methods to solve this problem:

 Option 1 — Manual driver update: To update the driver, you can check the updates on your computer manufacturer’s website, like Dell, HP.
 You should modify all your drivers one by one and update the outdated ones.
-This method is directly and straightforward though, it could takes up too much of your time.
+This method is direct and straightforward though, it could take up too much of your time.
 Besides, good computer skill is required to update drivers manually.

-Option 2 — Check for updates one by one: Another way you can use the built-in Update driver feature in Device Manager feature of Windows operating system.
+Option 2 — Check for updates one by one: Another way you can use the built-in Update driver feature in the Device Manager feature of the Windows operating system.
 With this feature, Windows can detect the update for your driver automatically.
 You’re also required to check the updates one by one.